himanshub16/himanshub16.github.io/_posts/2017-02-17-vim-tutorial.md

 *YouCompleteMe can take considerable time to build after install.
 However, that is one-time.
 You can comment the lines regarding youcompleteme to make things fast while setup.*

-*Don't freak out at the lines at the end.
+*Don't freak out at the lines at the end of vimrc.
 I've too used the snippets available on the README pages of the respective plugins.*